Skip to main content

 Set up scorecards

 Scorecards enable you to define and track standards compliance for your repositories.
-We'll create three scorecards to measure different aspects of standards.
+We'll create scorecards to measure different aspects of standards.

 1. Go to the Builder page of your portal.